 Storing: Store syrup in an airtight container in the fridge for up to 2 weeks.

-Non-alcoholic version: 1 oz freshly squeezed lime juice, 1 oz freshly squeezed orange juice, 1 oz blueberry simple syrup, ice, and seltzer or sparkling water.
-Shake everything except seltzer in a cocktail shaker and pour over ice.
-Top up with seltzer and enjoy!
+Non-alcoholic version: 1 oz freshly squeezed lime juice, 1 oz freshly squeezed orange juice, 1 oz blueberry simple syrup, ice, and sparkling water or club soda.
+Shake everything except the sparkling water in a cocktail shaker and pour over ice.
+Top up with sparkling water and enjoy!

 Leave a Reply